11/16/2005

 So, if we have set the stage properly, so to speak, we now have the

-conditions at hand in Ochee that lead to the decision to manage (and I mean
+conditions at hand in Ochee that lead to the decision to manage (and I

 harvest trees to start with) the timber.
 We have 1) Mature Oak trees.
 2)